-The Benjamin F. Edwards Non-Discretionary Investment Advisory Program is an advisory program where portfolio management services are provided to the client on a non-discretionary basis for a wrap fee based on the value of the account.
-As a non-discretionary account, the client retains final decision-making authority with respect to opening and closing transactions.
+Benjamin F. Edwards Non-Discretionary Investment Advisory Program respect to opening and closing transactions.
 BFE can convert mutual funds into equivalent ETFs when the option exists with the issuer, is a tax-free event, and is deemed to be an appropriate option for the client.
 The financial advisor and client will work together to identify an appropriate investment strategy.
 The financial advisor will monitor the account to ensure it remains consistent with the strategy and make recommendations as needed.